How to Transform a Representative Office to a WFOE / WOFE?

 Some tips for conversion

 - Make sure you understand and prepare for the tax, administration and audit requirements for the WFOE.
 A WFOE has much more substantial administration, audit and compliance requirements than a RO.
-This, as well as a different taxation scheme (based on profits rather than expenditure) means potentially higher costs and time required to manage from the outset.
+This, as well as a different taxation scheme (based on profits rather than expenditure), means potentially higher costs and time required to manage from the outset.

 - Consider when to transfer staff from the RO to the WFOE.

 Plan carefully when employees will transfer and ensure everyone is aware.
 Issues here could cause delays in company operation or cause staff to be lost.
-As suggested previously, the most appropriate time to make employee contract transfers is whilst the RO still exists and after the WFOE is licensed.
-Additionally though the company should ensure that bank accounts are set up in time, and capital injection to make salary payments is either completed or planned soon.
+As suggested previously, the most appropriate time to make the employment contract transfers is whilst the RO still exists and after the WFOE is licensed.
+Additionally, though the company should ensure that bank accounts are set up in time, and capital injection to make salary payments is either completed or planned soon.
 Otherwise, funds may not be available to make first salary payments.

 - The closing down procedure for a Rep Office needs to be completed fully and correctly.